Lega Toscana

 Lega Toscana (League Tuscany), whose complete name is Lega Toscana per Salvini Premier (League Tuscany for Salvini Premier), is a regionalist political party active in Tuscany.
 Established in 1987, it was one of the founding "national" sections of Lega Nord (LN) in 1991 and became the regional section of Lega per Salvini Premier (LSP) in Tuscany since 2020.

-The party is currently led by Luca Baroncini.
+The party is currently led by federal commissioner Andrea Crippa.

 History

 The party was founded in 1987 as the Movement for Tuscany (Movimento per la Toscana, MpT) and its first leader was Mario Forconi.
 In 1988, under the leadership of Tommaso Fragassi, the party changed name to Tuscan Alliance (Alleanza Toscana, AT).

 AT participated to the 1989 European Parliament election within the coalition Lega Lombarda – Alleanza Nord.
 In 1989–1990 it took part in the process of federating the northern regionalist parties, ahead of the 1990 regional elections.
 In February 1991 the AT was merged into Lega Nord (LN), taking the current name, and since then it has been the regional section of that party in Tuscany.

 In the 1992 and 1994 general election Riccardo Fragassi was elected to the Chamber of Deputies (in 1992 along with Gianmarco Mancini), while his father Tommaso resigned from secretary because he rejected the alliance between the LN and the centre-right Pole of Freedoms.
 In 1995, when the alliance was dissolved, Riccardo Fragassi left the party in opposition to that break-up and formed the Tuscan Federalist Alliance (AFT) instead.
 He would return into the fold ten years later.
 The leader of the AFT were Riccardo Fragassi (secretary) and Renzo Del Carrìa (president), a former president of the LNT (1992–1994).
 Riccardo Fragassi eventually re-joined the LNT and spoke at the Lega Nord's federal congress June–July 2012.

 The party's new secretary, Simone Gnaga, was elected to the Chamber in the 1996 general election.
 A right-winger, he would too leave in 1998 in order to join National Alliance.
 Between 1998 and 2006 the party was led by Vincenzo Soldati, a member of the party's libertarian wing.
 The party was then led by commissioner Luca Rodolfo Paolini, national secretary of Lega Nord Marche, from 2006 to 2008, when Claudio Morganti was elected national secretary.
 In the 2008 general election the party elected a deputy, Paolini himself, after almost ten years of no representation in the Italian Parliament.
 In the 2009 European Parliament election Morganti was elected MEP.
 In the 2010 regional election the party won 6.5% of the vote, its best result so far, and entered the Regional Council for the first time, with four councillors.